-- Baby Step 3: Save three to six months of expenses in a fully-funded emergency fund.
+- Baby Step #3: Save three to six months of living expenses in a fully funded emergency fund.

-- Baby Step 4: Invest 15% of your household income for retirement.
+- Baby Step #4: Invest 15% of your household income in a retirement account.

 - The goal is to accomplish this step as quickly as possible.

 Summary: When paying off debt using the debt snowball method, you start with the lowest balance first.
-For example, if you have two credit cards, you focus on paying off the one you owe less on first —even if the interest rate on that card is the lowest of the two.
+For example, if you have two credit cards, you focus on paying off the one you owe less on first, even if the interest rate on that card is the lower of the two.